 - What matters most to them?

-**Note: Be sure to make a card for ALL of your characters.
+**One Big Note: You need to know the character profile for ALL of your characters.
 Not just your main character.
 This will be a way to build strong characters for your whole story who will all interact with each other.

 Choose to Think Like Your Character.